shrigulhane100/Pretrained-Image-Classifier-to-Identify-Dog-Breeds-using-Python/README.md

 ## Introduction

-In the course of this nanodegree from Udacity, as part of the Capstone Project, I created a pipeline that can be used in a web or mobile app to process real images taken by users.
-Based on a picture of a dog, the algorithm I created can make an assessment about the dog breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+In this Udacity nanodegree, I created a pipeline as part of the Capstone Project that can be used in a web or mobile app to process real images taken by users..
+Based on an image of a dog, the algorithm I created can make an assessment about the breed.
+If supplied an image of a human, the code will identify the corresponding dog breed.

 <a name="software_requirements"></a>